truemark/autostate/notes.md

 I could only declare the pieces I need, but then what is the point of the interface?
 In order to make that work, I think I'd need to disable a rule in eslint.
 I don't want to do that, either.
 I could declare everything as not required, but that defeats the purpose also.

 handleCloudwatchEvent is quite problematic.
 Each event has a detail type.
-I'm thinking I can make eslint happy by creating a
+I ended up writing multiple verbose type guards.

-Tag Change on Resource, handled by TagRule.
-The code that responds to this event
+Tag Change on Resource Event, handled by TagRule.
+The code that responds to this event schedules a new execution of AutoState.

 ```
 {